-- Direct costs are those for which you receive a billing statement from the Quinnipiac University One Stop office.
-Direct costs include such items as tuition, student fees, course fees, and applicable registration fees. - 2.
+- 1. Direct costs are those for which you receive a billing statement from the Quinnipiac University One Stop office.
+Direct costs include items such as tuition, student fees, course fees, and applicable registration fees. - 2.
 Indirect costs are expenses you may incur for items such as books, supplies, transportation expenses, and living expenses.
 They are not billed for by the university.
-Estimates for these items are for educational expenses and therefore are used when calculating financial aid eligibility.
+Estimates for these items are used when calculating financial aid eligibility.
 Your actual expenses may be greater or less than these estimates.

 Financial aid budgets do not allow for family costs and are based on expenses for the student only.
 We realize that based upon personal lifestyle, the cost of books, supplies, and living expenses will vary from student to student.
-To remain fair and equitable to all financial aid recipients, the Office of Financial Aid uses a standard budget for books and supplies and for living expenses for either off-campus room and board or living at home.
+To remain fair and equitable to all financial aid recipients, the Office of Financial Aid uses a standard budget for books and supplies and for living expenses for either off campus or living at home.
 We do not adjust these standard budgets based upon actual amounts spent on transportation, books and supplies, or living expenses.
 The off-campus budget reflects the expectation that you will have at least one roommate.
-Living expense figures are reviewed and updated annually and are based on estimates provided by the Bureau of Labor Statistics and Consumer Price Index.
+Living expense figures are reviewed and updated annually and are based on estimates provided by the Bureau of Labor Statistics and Consumer Price Index, and student survey results.
+Under limited circumstances, the Office of Financial Aid may make an adjustment to your cost of attendance upon appeal.
+Please put your request in writing and email it to our office.